goeh/grails-sequence-generator/README.md

 **sequence.(name).start** (default 1)

-The starting sequence for a domain class.
+The starting number when a sequence is first initialized.
 The name is the name of the sequence (simple name of the domain class).

     sequence.Customer.start = 1001